 The Living Treasures program in Oldham County is modeled after the New Mexico Living Treasures Program that was founded by peace activist and minister Mary Lou Cook, along with friends, in Santa Fe, New Mexico in 1984.
 Inspired by Gandhi’s advice, ‘You must be the change you wish to see in the world,’ the group wanted to do something that wasn’t being done- express appreciation for the important contributions of our Elders.
 Modeled after traditions from Japan, it is a simple concept of honoring those Elders in communities who make a difference.

-To qualify for nomination the nominee must be 70 years of age or older and have some connection with Oldham County- either as a past or current resident or native of the area.
-The nominee should demonstrate qualities such as: human, civility, respect, authenticity, spirit, continuity, integrity, peace, inspiration, community, kindness, simplicity, wisdom, courage, serenity and love.
+To qualify for nomination the nominee must have some connection with Oldham County- either as a past or current resident or native of the area.
+The nominee should demonstrate qualities such as civility, respect, authenticity, spirit, continuity, integrity, peace, inspiration, kindness, simplicity, wisdom, courage, serenity and love.